The-Graft-Project/Graft/COMMANDS.md

-graft sync backend            # Deploy only backend graft sync frontend           # Deploy only frontend graft sync backend --no-cache # Force fresh build
+graft sync backend            # Deploy only backend graft sync frontend           # Deploy only frontend graft sync backend --no-cache # Force fresh build graft sync backend -p         # Upload code for backend ONLY (no build)
 ```

 **What it does:**
 1. Updates project metadata
-2. Stops and removes old container
+2. Stops and removes old container (skipped if -p is used)
 3. Uploads source code for that service
-4. Rebuilds only that service
+4. Rebuilds only that service (skipped if -p is used)
-5. Starts the updated container
+5. Starts the updated container (skipped if -p is used)
-6. Cleans up old images
+6. Cleans up old images (skipped if -p is used)

 **Benefits:**
 - ✅ Much faster than full sync